 Can’t snag tickets for a game?
 Walk along the cobblestones on Old World 3rd Street to get a glimpse of Milwaukee’s German historical roots.
 In Westown’s main entertainment district, you can indulge in the city’s finest German eateries and sip craft brews at top-rated sports bars.

-Looking for something to do in the daytime before the big game?
+Looking for what to do in Westown in the daytime before the big game?
 Hit up the Milwaukee Public Museum, a massive natural history museum featuring three floors of exhibits.

 With a mix of aparthotels, vacation rentals, and traditional hotels, you’ll find something to suit every budget in Westown.

 Hyatt Place Milwaukee Downtown